New! Lift AI launches new integration Partnership with Drift as results continue to climb

 • Avoiding bad customer-product fit

-Overall, you can see how a good sales qualification process can lead to productive engagements and happy customers.
+A good sales qualification process leads to productive engagements and happy customers.

-Any sales qualification process starts with leads being generated by your marketing, sales, product, or website efforts.
+Every sales qualification process starts with generating leads by your marketing, sales, product, or website efforts:

-For large organizations, the number of incoming leads through these various channels could greatly surpass the capacity of BDRs to handle them all.
-This is where sales qualification actually begins.
+At large organizations, the number of incoming leads through these channels usually surpasses the capacity of BDRs to handle them all.
+This is where sales qualification begins.

-Usually, sales qualification starts with a set of qualifying questions to determine a good fit.
-Some popular questions at this stage are:
+Sales qualification starts with a set of qualifying questions to determine a good fit.
+Popular questions are:

-• Why are you interested in this product?
+• Why are you interested in this solution?

 What Is a Qualified Lead?

-• A whole organization can be qualified if it fits your criteria for geographical location, revenue, number of employees, etc.
+• A whole organization could be qualified if it fits your criteria for geographic location, revenue, number of employees, etc.

 • An opportunity could be qualified if a particular organization has the explicit need and the budget for your solution

-• A specific prospect could be qualified for having the decision-making power to actually close the deal
+• A specific prospect could be qualified for having the decision-making power to close the deal

 Why Should You Disqualify Leads?

-Even if disqualifying leads and turning away potential customers seems difficult at first, it’s going to help your sales efforts immensely in the long term.
+Disqualifying leads and turning away potential customers sounds negative at first, but it’s going to help your sales efforts a lot in the long term.

-Disqualification usually happens during the initial conversations, but can also occur at any stage of the sales process.
-There are a few good reasons for it:
+Disqualification tends to happen during initial conversations, but can occur at any stage of the sales process.
+Good reasons for disqualifying a lead are:

-• The opportunity window for the whole organization has passed (e.g. it no longer has the budget)
+• Their opportunity window has passed (e.g. their company no longer has the budget)

-• There has been a major change in the organization itself (e.g. layoffs, bankruptcy, change of industry)
+• Their company has undergone a major change (e.g. layoffs, bankruptcy, pivoting to another industry)

-But if the amount of leads coming in is simply too high to even be effectively qualified by your sales team, what do you do?
-The answer today is that you should supercharge your sales qualification process with artificial intelligence.
+What do you do, however, if the amount of incoming leads is too high to be manually qualified by your sales team?
+You should augment your sales qualification process with artificial intelligence.

 How Can AI Qualify Leads on Your Website?

-The good news is, you can rely on artificial intelligence and machine-learning models to accurately evaluate and qualify the visitors’ buyer intent for you, doing so instantly, regardless of your website traffic.
+The solution — artificial intelligence and machine-learning models that can accurately evaluate and qualify visitors’ buyer intent for you, instantly and regardless of how much web traffic you have.

-Lift AI is the premier anonymous buyer intent solution leveraging a unique machine-learning model that was trained on more than one billion data points and 14 million live sales interactions.
+Lift AI is the premier anonymous buyer intent solution leveraging a unique machine-learning model trained on more than one billion data points and 14 million live sales interactions.

 Don’t miss another lost dollar, or another hidden buyer